Tuning orcharhino

 Content delivery use case

 In a download test where we concurrently downloaded a 40MB repo of 2000 packages on 100, 200, ..
-1000 hosts, we saw roughly 50% improvement in average download duration every time when we doubled orcharhino Proxy resources.
+1000 hosts, we saw roughly 50% improvement in average download duration every time when we doubled orcharhino Proxy Server resources.
 For more precise numbers, see the table below.

 Concurrent downloading hosts Minimal (4 CPU and 12 GiB RAM) → Large (8 CPU and 24 GiB RAM) Large (8 CPU and 24 GiB RAM) → Extra Large (16 CPU and 46 GiB RAM) Minimal (4 CPU and 12 GiB RAM) → Extra Large (16 CPU and 46 GiB RAM)